ncsa/puppet-profile_user_environment/README.md

 ## Description

-This puppet profile customizes the default user environment
+This puppet profile customizes default environment settings for users.

+Currently it configures the following:
+- History configuration
+- Session timeout

 ## Setup